 Setophaga americana

 Status: Fairly common regular spring migrant east, uncommon east-central, rare west-central, rare casual west.
 Uncommon regular breeder east.
-Rare regular fall migrant east, rare casual central and west.
+Uncommon regular fall migrant east, rare casual central and west.

 Documentation: Specimen: UNSM ZM6817, 20 Apr 1901 Havelock, Lancaster Co.

-Taxonomy: No subspecies are currently recognized (Gill and Donsker 2017, Clements et al 2016), although Pyle (1997) listed two: ludoviciana, breeding in the western part of the range, and americana, breeding eastward.
+Taxonomy: No subspecies are currently recognized (Gill et al 2022), although Pyle (1997) listed two: ludoviciana, breeding in the western part of the range, and americana, breeding eastward.
 Apparently, these are not easily separable morphologically; they were differentiated on the basis of vocalizations (Moldenhauer and Regelski 2020).

 Nebraska birds are ludoviciana (Dunn and Garrett 1997), if subspecies are recognized.